 It stands for sexually transmitted disease.
 In other words, a disease someone can get from sexual activity.
 You might hear them referred to as “STIs” sometimes, which stands for sexually transmitted infection.

 Sexually transmitted diseases are too real.
 According to the Center for Disease Control and Prevention, 1 in 4 teens in the United States will contract an STD this year.
 Half of all sexually active teens will contract an STD by the time they turn age 25.
-Wait, what??
-Yeah, the stats don’t look good.
+This is why it’s crucial to share this information with youth and on how to stay healthy.

 But lots of people living with these infections have no idea because these symptoms may not show up for several months, or even years.
 Someone with an STD could keep passing it on to other people if they continue to be sexually active.
 All the while, their own bodies continue to take damage that may or may not be seen on the outside.